imvetri/imvetri/README.md

 Make machine work for you than you work for the machines.

-I'm abstract thinker, no regards for best practices an I need more time for my hobbies.
+I'm abstract thinker, with no regards for best practices.

 You can find attempts I had made in the past to make the machine work for me, regardless, practicing writing has more meaning than getting things done.